smjcc/PLL/README.md

 at boot time with the BIOS number of the boot device.
 This command line option must exist and must be first.

-One of three possible boot scenarios are selected by what character follows the `xx` in the `PLL=` option (`.` by default)
+One of three possible boot scenarios is selected by which character follows the `xx` in the `PLL=` option (`.` by default)
-These three cases are `.`, `+`, and any other character:
+The three possible cases are `.`, `+`, and any other character:

 ### In the case of `.`